rcazzara/seldovia/_people/Loudas_Louis.md

 between the Linwood Bar and the restaurant.

-It was just another one of those unique Seldovia little places that had a little jukebox in it and a little horseshoe bar with probably, I don’t know, maybe a dozen stools around it or so.
-It wasn’t much.
+It was just another one of those unique Seldovia little places that had a little jukebox in it and a little horseshoe bar with probably, I donâ€™t know, maybe a dozen stools around it or so.
+It wasnâ€™t much.
 But it was a popular place."